CP

 • Sherwin doesn't publish chamber TVOC numbers on the Cashmere TDS the way Harmony does; the spec carries the SCAQMD g/L statement but not the 14-day µg/m³ figure

-BEST BUDGET PICK — CARB-COMPLIANT PAINT AT HOME DEPOT PRICING
+BEST BUDGET PICK — CARB-COMPLIANT LOW-VOC PAINT AT HOME DEPOT PRICING

 4. Behr Premium Plus Interior Paint & Primer